 The innovation of photography amazed people at the end of the 19th century.
 They took photos of everything.
 The typical conceit of wealthy 19th-century families in the Gilded Age allowed them the luxury of sharing their homes with visitors through photographs.

-Look to see the styles of fabric, carpet, and wallpaper patterns reflecting architect Thomas Annan's interest in the designs of William Morris and the furniture of the English Arts and Crafts Movement.
+The styles of fabric, carpet and wallpaper patterns of the original furnishings reflected architect Thomas Annan's interest in the designs of William Morris and the furniture of the English Arts and Crafts Movement.

 Cupples House TodaySaint Louis University Cupples House Main Hall View

 - Cupples House First Floor: The floorplans of Cupples House show (clockwise from the main entrance) the main floor with a first-floor reception room, library, music room, main hall, Flemish room, conservatory, lounge, servant's dining room, kitchen, storage, butler's pantry, dining room and front foyer opening to the main entrance.

 - Cupples House Second Floor: The floor plans for the second floor, from the southeast corner going clockwise, show a southeast sitting room, reception room, southwest sitting room, central bedroom, bath, rear bedroom, minstrel balcony and main hall, two servant rooms, linen storage, master bath and. master bedroom.

 - Cupples House Third Floor: The floor plans for the second floor, from the southeast corner going clockwise, show the southeast tower room, reception room, southwest tower room, federal glass gallery, storage, glass study room, main hall, three servant rooms, a bath and what is now the Turshin Glass gallery.